julemon/Practitioners-Challenge/data/README.md

 Data used for predicting CO2 emission in model 2 can be found in UK_population.csv, GB_all_data.csv and data_quaterly.csv.
 While GB_all_data.csv was used to find best predictors, we used data_quaterly.csv to predict number of vehicles until 2030.
 Based on these, we use GB_all_data.csv, data_quaterly.csv and UK_population.csv to get the project of CO2 emissions.

-Our sources came either from <a href = 'https://www.gov.uk/government/collections/vehicles-statistics' >government data about vehicles</a> , <a href = 'https://naei.beis.gov.uk/data/data-selector'>National Atmospheric Emissions Inventory</a> and…..population…. .
+Our sources came either from <a href = 'https://www.gov.uk/government/collections/vehicles-statistics' >government data about vehicles</a> , <a href = 'https://naei.beis.gov.uk/data/data-selector'>National Atmospheric Emissions Inventory</a> and <a href = 'https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/bulletins/nationalpopulationprojections/2018based' >Office of National Statistics</a> .
 Please find exact details about source of each variable below, that includes either specific file name or filters used to extract the variables.

 ### GB_all_data.csv